Semiya payasam vermicelli kheer recipe

 till sugar melts.

-- Add the fried cashew nut pieces, raisins, cardamom powder,
+- Switch off stove.
+Add the fried cashew nut pieces, raisins, cardamom powder,

 saffron strands.
 Mix well.
 The saffron will start to release some lovely color.